 There are 5 distinct stages to grief which I will now explain for you.
 There are two things to keep in mind as you read.

-The second is that people do not experience the following stages in any particular order.
-We can dip in and out of the each stage in all kinds of haphazard ways during the grieving process.
+The second is that people do not necessarily experience all of the following stages or experience them in any particular order.
+We can dip in and out of any stage in all kinds of haphazard ways during the grieving process.
 This is natural and simply the way it happens.
-However for the purposes of describing the stages they are listed as follows.
+However for the purposes of understanding and teaching others what can happen when a person is grieving this model representing five stages of grief has been set out by Elisabeth Kubler Ross.
+Elisabeth's work is sometimes misrepresented by implying that a person goes through each stage in order.
+Life, as most of us will know, does not happen along ordered lines.
+Elisabeth more than many others was well aware of that fact.

 Stage 1 - DENIAL